What are pulmonary (lung) nodules?

-Ask about your symptoms, do a physical examination, and review your medical history.
+- Ask about your symptoms, do a physical examination, and review your past health.

-Blood tests to find out if inflammation or an infection might be the cause.
+- Blood tests.
+They can help find out if inflammation or an infection might be the cause.

-A PET scan to help find out if the nodule might be cancer.
+- A PET scan.
+It can help find out if the nodule might be cancer.

-A biopsy (a tissue sample) to find out if the nodule might be cancer or another problem.
+- A biopsy (a tissue sample).
+This test can find out if the nodule might be cancer or another problem.

 Your doctor will look at several things to see how likely it is that a nodule is cancer.
 He or she will look at: